Hints and tips - five minute read

 Getting started on your EPQ can seem a daunting prospect at the best of times, and we’re aware that at the moment, when you’re possibly without the ready access to advice that you may normally be able to rely on, this year it may seem even more of a challenge.

 There are several things that you can do in order to keep things manageable and continue to make progress.
-The EPQ is great qualification, universities and employers really value it.
+The EPQ is a great qualification highly valued by universities and employers.
 2020 is a very different year in many ways, but you’ll still be able to get a lot out of your project.
-I hope the following 5 areas of advice help!
+I hope the following five areas of advice help!

 When deciding what to do for your EPQ, the current climate obviously poses some challenges – but there are also opportunities to explore emerging and relevant issues.

-From life under lockdown and new ways of using digital media to the black lives matters movement – the EPQ offers you the opportunity to explore topics away from the curriculum.
+From life under lockdown and new ways of using digital media to the Black Lives Matter movement – the EPQ offers you the opportunity to explore topics away from the curriculum.
 And, remember you can choose to produce an artefact (film, drama, music, product, painting etc.), a report, an investigation as well as a dissertation.

 Think which outcome best suits what you want to explore and what you want to achieve.